RaviTambade/ngnihilenttraining/notes/day16.md

 To achieve this, design patterns act like the “tools in our engineering toolbox.”

 “Sir, which site to learn these patterns properly?”
-Rohan asks.
+Sarthak asks.

 Without hesitation, I tell them: